-So to sum it up: play is good for you, no matter how old you are.
+So, to sum it up: play is good for you, no matter how old you are.

+But just knowing it is good for us doesn't tell us what to DO.
 What is considered play?
 Is it just anything you do to relax?

 Play is a little hard to define, but we can start by saying that it is anything you do for fun that makes you happy.
 It’s whatever you do just because you want to, not because you are paid to do it or feel obliged to for some reason.
 It makes you laugh, forget the time, and leaves you with more energy than before you started.
 However, I have never seen a researcher consider watching a movie or reading a book as forms of play.
 There seems to be an element of physical and mental activity involved.
 Building a LEGO city uses a lot of creativity.
 Going kayaking is physically active.
 Board games require mental strategizing and are usually considered play.
 So maybe we can define play as mentally or physically engaging activities that create fun, joy, and relaxation.

 What is play to you may look different than what is play for me.
 In my world, pretty much anything I do outside is play to me (well, maybe not mowing the lawn).
-From hiking to daydreaming in my hammock, I spend most of my outdoor time being active because it is fun.
+From hiking to puttering around my garden, I spend most of my outdoor time being active because it is fun.
 For others, play might look like creating movies or building obstacle courses or taking the dog to the beach to throw the frisbee.
 If you are less mobile then play might be crossword puzzles, riddles, or knitting.
 Play is individual to you.
 It will probably change throughout your life.
 You will, hopefully, always be finding new ways to have carefree fun.

 For me, competition takes all the fun out of something and is definitely not play (that’s part of the reason I hate board games and sports).
 Maybe for others competition enhances the play factor?
 I’m not really sure.
 I do know that if you are crying or upset about losing, then the fun of the game has been lost.
 I definitely see kids who love playing sports but then join a league and end up feeling like it is a chore because they’ve lost the playful feel.
 The activity contains too much pressure or is too structured.
 It may still be valuable for other reasons, but kids will still need to find some other play time in their lives.

 Which brings us to the unstructured part of play.
-I would think it would be hard to have a highly structured activity be play.
-There’s a sense of fluidity and spontaneity that is lost once you have overplanned what you are doing.
+I think it would be hard to have a highly structured activity be play.
+There’s a sense of fluidity and spontaneity that is lost once you have over planned what you are doing.
 Play thrives best without schedules or agendas.
 Most people know that kids need unstructured time, but do they know that adults need unstructured time as well?
 Time to just be active, goof off, be creative, and do what feels right at the moment?

 Another play pitfall I see (especially for parents) is doing something playful for others but neglecting your own play time.
 Doing something just because it is fun for your kids may not necessarily be fun for you.
-Obviously parents do many things to make sure their kids have fun, but they also need to leave time for their own play.
+Obviously, parents do many things to make sure their kids have fun, but they also need to leave time for their own play.
 Of course, sometimes you may start an activity because it will make someone else happy and then end up enjoying it yourself so much that it becomes play for you too.
 My nephew gets me to throw the ball with him sometimes.
 On my own, this is not an activity I particularly enjoy.
 However, we usually end up having a grand old time coming up with ridiculous trick shots and being silly.
 So what starts as not-play for me usually turns into play at some point (mostly because throwing a ball around is really boring and I have to be creative to keep myself interested!).
 Still, it is good to leave time for your own version of play now and then.